pandurang90/feature_flags/README.md

 this will check whether feature is enabled or not, and if its not present/created ,it will create that feature and set it to enabled by default.

+    FeatureFlags.enable_all             To enable all features in your app.

+    FeatureFlags.disable_all            To disable all features in your app.

     FeatureFlags.set_disabled?(:feature_name)